 - A certificate indicating a pass obtained within the last two years of one of the current accepted language tests (or equivalent), at the required level of the academic IELTS 7.5 or equivalent as defined by the regulator.
-(Details of the standard are found in the application form for inclusion in the national performers lists NPL1); or, - A certificate of graduation or postgraduate training within the past two years from a recognised medical school taught and examined in English; (Please refer to the general information section of this document for a list of countries where the first and native language is English); or, - Evidence of successful completion if an Induction and Refresher assessment (I&R) which including a simulated surgery assessment; or, - Evidence of successful completion of Annual Review of Competence Progression (ARCP).
+(Details of the standard are found in the application form for inclusion in the national performers lists NPL1); or, - Evidence of Occupational English Test OET) medicine profession version at grade A or B. Please note this alternative test applies to medical performers only. - A certificate of graduation or postgraduate training within the past two years from a recognised medical school taught and examined in English; (Please refer to the general information section of this document for a list of countries where the first and native language is English); or, - Evidence of successful completion of an Induction and Refresher assessment (I&R) which including a simulated surgery assessment; or, - Evidence of successful completion of Annual Review of Competence Progression (ARCP); or - Evidence of English as a first language.